 As Catalan cheers serenaded the newly-crowned European champions at Wembley in 2011, Carles Puyol removed the captain’s armband from his sleeve and placed it upon the bicep of Eric Abidal.

-Abidal had missed much of the season as he bravely battled against cancer, before returning to the play his part in Barcelona’s Champions League final win over Manchester United.
+Abidal had missed much of the season as he bravely battled against cancer, before returning to play his part in Barcelona’s Champions League final win over Manchester United.

 For Puyol, it was the simplest of gestures, but one which visibly impacted the emotional Abidal as he hoisted aloft club football’s biggest prize.